top of page

 Manatee Village Historical Park is part of the Manatee County Clerk of the Circuit Court & Comptroller Historical Resources Department.
 This program is offered in conjunction with the Manatee County Historical Commission, Inc.

-The Clerk of the Circuit Court was established as a public trustee by the Florida Constitution in 1838.
+The Clerk of Circuit Court was established as a public trustee by the Florida Constitution in 1838.
 The Clerk of the Circuit Court serves as the Clerk of Courts, the Clerk of the Board of County Commissioners, Auditor, Recorder, and Custodian of all County Funds.
-In Manatee County, the Clerk’s office also administers a child support enforcement program, violence protection advocacy program and Teen Court programs.
-Located at 1115 Manatee Avenue West in Downtown Bradenton, the Courthouse is open Monday-Friday from 8:30 a.m. until 4:30 p.m.
-Please be sure to visit our web site at www.manateeclerk.com.
+In Manatee County, the Clerk’s office also administers a local child support enforcement program, violence protection advocacy program, Manatee Teen Court, and the preservation of historical resources through its historical resources department.
+Located at 1115 Manatee Avenue West in downtown Bradenton, the Courthouse is open Monday-Friday from 8:30 a.m. until 4:30 p.m.
+Please be sure to visit our website at www.manateeclerk.com and sign up for our electronic newsletter at https://bit.ly/DigitalBriefSignUp.

 941-749-7165